 I much enjoyed the excellent guitar work, be it now on the steadfast riffing or the pretty cool solos scattered about the track list.
 I’d also like to mention the outstanding work on the percussion interpreted by Ilkka Unnbom.
 Never pretentious, always straight with the style and atmosphere at hand.
 Unless other bands’ records where huge bricks surround you in their very own cell of hell.

 In conclusion, Myrrys presents a different allure than its predecessor.
 Noumena expertly project strong, yet solemn Melodic Death Metal onto a doomish soundscape, adorned with somewhat discreetly injected folk elements.
 To balance things out, they expertly use the Beauty and the Beast concept.
-This gets you a spicy dish of doom-laden Melodeath that will please the newbie as well as the metal connoisseur.
+This gets you a spicy dish molten metal that will please the newbie as well as the connoisseur.

 And to top it, the record made it onto the Intermittent Digest – Tome VI.
 Sweet.